learn-js/making-maps-with-leafletjs/book.md

 map.addControl(drawControl);
 ```

+Adding leaflet-draw controls to the map is pretty easy.
+By default we'll be able to draw polygons, circles, rectangles, lines, and points.

 ### Create features array for storing an array fo GeoJSON features

 ```
 var features = [];
 ```

+The features array is something you might use for storing all the GeoJSON layers for sending back to a server.

 ### Listen for the `draw:created` event
 ```